 Q. Does the Washington Law Against Discrimination include protections for people based on their sexual orientation or gender identity?A. Yes, the Washington Law Against Discrimination prohibits discrimination on the basis of sexual orientation and gender identity in the areas of employment, housing, public accommodation, credit, and insurance.
 That prohibition became part of the Washington State Law Against Discrimination (RCW 49.60) on June 8, 2006.

 A. As defined in the law, "sexual orientation" means heterosexuality, homosexuality, bisexuality, and gender expression or identity.

-A. As defined in the law, "gender expression or identity means having or being perceived to have a gender identity, self-image, appearance, behavior, or expression, whether or not that gender identity, self-image, appearance, behavior, or expression is different from that traditionally associated with the sex assigned to that person at birth.”
+A. As defined in the law, "gender expression or identity" means having or being perceived as having a gender identity, self-image, appearance, behavior, or expression, whether or not that gender identity, self-image, appearance, behavior, or expression is different from that traditionally associated with the sex assigned to that person at birth.